taiyuechain/docs/docs/source/taiyuepublic/RPC-API.md

 ```js
 keccak(decodeHex("000000000000000000000000391694e7e0b0cce554cb130d723a9d27458f9298" + "0000000000000000000000000000000000000000000000000000000000000001"))
 ```
-The getrue  console which comes with the web3 library can be used to make the calculation:
+The ggtai  console which comes with the web3 library can be used to make the calculation:
 ```js
 > var key = "000000000000000000000000391694e7e0b0cce554cb130d723a9d27458f9298" + "0000000000000000000000000000000000000000000000000000000000000001"
 undefined